ngduc/api-now/README.md

 - HTTPS support (with key, cert files).
 - Can take .json or .js file.
 - /echo route to respond parameters back as json.
+- /login route (POST) to respond with a dummy JWT token (using jsonwebtoken).

 <img src="https://github.com/ngduc/api-now/workflows/Node%20CI/badge.svg" />